bartmichu/node-urbackup-server-api/README.md

 <a name="UrbackupServer+removeGroup"></a>

 ### urbackupServer.removeGroup(params) ⇒ <code>boolean</code>
-Removes group.
+Removes the group.
-All clients in this group will be re-assigned to the default group.
+All clients in this group will be reassigned to the default group.
+Does not allow removal of the default group (ID: 0, name: '').
 The use of group ID is preferred over group name for repeated method calls.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)